Page navigation

 Even after controlling for background characteristics (e.g. prior school attainment, ethnicity, school type etc.), earnings differences between degree classes are substantial for both women and men.
 Conditional on observable characteristics, the premium of gaining a First Class degree over an upper second is 3.5% for women and 7.0% for men.

-Graduates who achieved First Class Honours (69.6%) were more likely than others to say that they were utilising the skills that they obtained on their course at work.
+Graduate Outcomes data reveals that graduates who achieved First Class Honours (70.2%) were more likely than others to say that they were utilising their degree skills at work.

-Quantifying these variations in outcomes by degree classification helps shed light on the question of whether universities are teaching their students skills that are useful in the labour market.
-If the skills that students learn at university and those required in the labour market are aligned then we would expect to see better outcomes for graduates leaving university with higher class degrees.5
+Quantifying outcome differences by degree classification sheds light on whether universities are equipping students with skills that are useful in the labour market.
+If the skills that students learn at university and those required in the labour market are aligned, we would expect to see better outcomes for graduates leaving university with higher class degrees.5

-Interestingly, using Graduate Outcomes data we find that graduates who achieved First Class Honours (69.6%) were more likely than others to say that they were utilising the skills that they obtained on their course at work.
-This compared to 60.3% of those with a 2:1 and 57.0% of those with a 2:2.
+Interestingly, Graduate Outcomes data reveals that graduates who achieved First Class Honours (70.2%) were more likely than others to say that they were utilising their degree skills at work.
+This compared to 60.1% of those with a 2:1 and 56.4% of those with a 2:2.

 Notes: